darchr/gem5art/docs/tutorials/parsec-tutorial.md

 Also make sure to build the m5 utility which will be moved to the disk image eventually. m5 utility allows to trigger simulation tasks from inside the simulated system.
 For example, it can be used dump simulation statistics when the simulated system triggers to do so.
-We will need m5 mainly to exit the simulation when the simulated system will be done with the execution of a particular NPB benchmark.
+We will need m5 mainly to exit the simulation when the simulated system will be done with the execution of a particular PARSEC benchmark.

 ```sh
 cd gem5/util/m5/